Symplectic toric stratified spaces with isolated singularities: Homogeneous symplectic toric bundles

 \section{Homogeneous symplectic toric bundles}

-To classify symplectic toric cones, we use homogeneous symplectic toric bundles together with an analogue of the isomorphism of presheaves $c:\stb_\psi\to\stm_\psi$ from \cite{KL} (see Section ~\ref{s:KL}).
-In this section, we present a definition and some properties of homogeneous symplectic toric bundles.
+To classify symplectic toric cones, we will use a homogeneous analogue of the isomorphism of presheaves $\cut : \stb_\psi\to \stm_\psi$ from \cite{KarshonLerman} (see Section \ref{s:KL}).
+In this section, we define homogeneous symplectic toric bundles (the homogeneous analogue to symplectic toric bundles) and present some of their basic properties.

-\begin{defn} Let $\psi:W\to\fg^*$ be a homogeneous unimodular local embedding.
-Then a {\sf homogeneous symplectic toric bundle over $\psi$} is a symplectic toric bundle $(\pi:P\to W, \omega)$ (see Definition ~\ref{d:stb}) together with a free and proper $\R$ action so that \begin{itemize} \item The actions of $G$ and $\R$ on $P$ commute; \item $(P,\omega)$ is a symplectic cone with respect to the given $\R$ action; and \item $\psi\circ \pi$ is a {\em homogeneous} moment map for the action of $G$ on $(P,\omega)$. \end{itemize} These bundles are represented by pairs $(\pi:P\to W,\omega)$.
+\begin{defn} Let $\psi:W\to \fg^*$ be a homogeneous unimodular local embedding.
+Then a {\sf homogeneous symplectic toric bundle over $\psi$} is a symplectic toric bundle $(\pi:P\to W,\omega)$ (see Definition \ref{d:stb}) together with a free and proper $\R$ action on $P$ so that \begin{itemize} \item The actions of $G$ and $\R$ on $P$ commute; \item $(P,\omega)$ is a symplectic cone with respect to the given $\R$ action; and \item $\psi\circ \pi$ is a homogeneous moment map for the action of $G$ on $(P,\omega)$. \end{itemize}